-- Students must earn 30 new credit hours each academic year (excluding summer semester).
+- Students must earn 30 new credit hours each academic year.
 CLEP, AP, IB and dual enrolled credits do not count toward the 30 new credit hours.

 - Merit scholarships are renewable for three consecutive years (8 semesters total) or to the point where the student has completed degree requirements for their first bachelor's degree; whichever comes first.
 Undergraduate students who graduate in less than 8 semesters forfeit their remaining scholarship eligibility.

-- Students must maintain a cumulative GPA of 3.25 at CMU.
+- Students must maintain a cumulative GPA of 3.25 at CMU/3.00 for newly admitted students beginning fall 2019.
 Scholarship renewal will be reviewed on an annual basis at the end of each spring semester.

 - If a student chooses to attend another college or university or withdraws from CMU, the scholarship is forfeited.